The Story Behind the Last Lot:

 Hawks, Wrens & Fiddlers:

-Let’s reflect on why this Last Lot is so important to preserve in the bigger ecological picture of the Coy’s Brook Woodlands trail destination.
+Let’s reflect on why this Last Lot was so important to preserve in the bigger ecological picture of the Coy’s Brook Woodlands trail destination.

-By preserving the land, we’re extinguishing another septic system in the watershed, thereby protecting the water quality of Coy’s Brook and by extension the Herring River.
-By preserving the one-acre lot, we’re protecting the visitor experience to this very scenic trail loop, which is also compelling, but let’s look deeper and closer at some of the wildlife that call this land home because of the mix of habitats including pine-oak upland and bordering marsh.
+By preserving the land, we extinguished another septic system in the watershed, thereby protecting the water quality of Coy’s Brook and by extension the Herring River.
+By preserving the one-acre lot, we protected the visitor experience to this very scenic trail loop, which is also compelling, but let’s look deeper and closer at some of the wildlife that call this land home because of the mix of habitats including pine-oak upland and bordering marsh.

 When HCT’s Mike Lach asked HCT volunteer Gus Romano to venture out to the property for photos, the two were first greeted by one of our local woodland hawks, a Cooper’s hawk.
 Loss of habitat that provides nesting, foraging, and sheltering opportunities impacts all wildlife including raptors at the top of the ecosystem food chain like Cooper’s hawk, red-tailed hawk, osprey, and others.
 Seeing this majestic bird right there in front of them was a sign that we’re on the right track to save this remaining parcel.

 This land offers extensive marshside shoreline, which provides very important habitat for a variety of species.
 Let’s look at the marsh wren and then the fiddler crab, both photographed by Gus at the site.